LimeChain/anchor-coverage-example/README.md

 ## Generate test coverage report:

-Get coverage _without_ optimizations by setting `opt-level=0` and `lto="off"` in `Cargo.toml`.
+Get coverage _without_ optimizations by setting `opt-level=0`, `debug=true` and `lto="off"` in `Cargo.toml`.
 This makes the program very big due to the lack of optimizations.
 The stack frame size of 4k isn't enough but Solana has made a fix.
 If SBPF version 1 is used dynamic stack frames are used.
 This allows for more accurate results.
-Due to several bugfixes it's desirable that platform-tools v1.51 is used:
+Due to several bugfixes it's desirable that platform-tools v1.51 or higher is used.

-`RUST_BACKTRACE=1 SBPF_VERSION=v1 TOOLS_VERSION=v1.51 path/to/enhanced/anchor-coverage-dwarf/target/debug/anchor-coverage`

-Of course both of the environment variables can be omitted.
-Thus the SBPF version defaults to `v0` and platform-tools' version is the default one from CLI.
-With optimizations user may observe pretty inaccurate results.

-Then visualize:

-`genhtml --output-directory coverage sbf_trace_dir/*.lcov && open coverage/index.html`
+Visualize coverage statistics:

+`ANCHOR_COVERAGE_PATH=path/to/anchor-coverage-dwarf/target/debug/anchor-coverage make coverage_stats`

 ## Known issues:

 The accuracy of the results must be improved:

-- `?` in Rust
 - chained operations
 - some executed lines are reported as uncovered or as to be hit erroneous number of times
-- branching